ska-telescope/ska-sdp-func-python/docs/src/RASCIL_Fourier_processing.rst

 The full layering is:

-+ The core imaging functions are defined in :py:mod:`processing_components.imaging.base`.
++ The core imaging functions are defined in:py:mod:`processing_components.imaging.base`.
 + Nifty Gridder provides optimised wstack/wprojection imaging and should be the default.
 + AW projection is also possible using the 2d gridder and a suitable gridding convolution function.